aplteam/Tester2/README.md

 * `✓` okay
 * `*` failed
-* `#` crashed
+* `#` broken
 * `⍝` inactive

 Different status show in different colours.

-After all test cases are processed the user might interact with the GUI.
+After all test cases got processed the user might interact with the GUI.
 These are the commands presented by the context menu:

 ![Context menu](gui_3.png "Context menu")